vesperphp/documentation/README.md

 ## Elemental

 [Elemental](elemental/readme.md) is the core of Vesper PHP.
-This folder can be updated in newer versions so making changes within these files is not recommended.
+A lot of the main functionalities such as Vault, Config and Routing are handled via this package.

 ## Frontier